 The job’s duration depends on the size and configuration of the house and second story, and whether portions of the new space are pre-built.

-“If the homeowner is amenable to modular construction, we can bring the second floor in as a modular and that would be much faster,” Bateman says.
+“If the homeowner is amenable to modular construction, we can bring the second floor in as a modular and that would be much faster,” Jim Bateman, owner of Bateman Custom Construction, a home remodeling company in Fairfax, Va., says.
 “The roof can already be attached to it, and it just has to be lifted up into place.”

-What does it cost to add a second story to a home?
+If you want to keep the cost to add a second story to a minimum, you can explore:

-Probably it’s a good idea, especially if it’s a full addition.
+It’s probably a good idea, especially if it’s a full addition.
 Some homeowners want to stay in their home while the second-story construction is going on.
-Henley says that’s not an easy way to live, perhaps all but impossible.
+Henley says that’s not an easy way to live — perhaps even all but impossible.

 “I honestly don’t know how they’ve come close to doing that because by the time you turn off the power, water and gas, how could they live comfortably?” he asks.

-There’s a concern about the effects of rain, snow or wind after the house has been opened to the elements, says Jim Bateman, owner of Bateman Custom Construction, a home remodeling company in Fairfax, Va.
+There’s also a concern about the effects of rain, snow or wind after the house has been opened to the elements, Bateman adds.

 Emptying out the ground floor can reduce the risk of rain or wind damage.
 Furnishings can be packed into sections of the house that won’t be exposed, relocated to another residence, or stored at an off-site facility or in temporary containers on the property, Bateman suggests.